+UDF 2

+NNF 1

-UDF 2 NNF 1 NPF 1
+NPF 1

+The DTA was

+heesuse +hau

 The DTA was offered posts in Cabinet but declined the offers because they felt that this would compromise their status as opposition.
-The ACN and FCN were \underline{not} offered posts.
+The ACN and FCN were not offered posts.